salesforce/refocus/docs/docs/01-quickstart.md

 }
 ```

-The `isPublished` attribute enables a subject and allows us to create its child.
+The `isPublished` attribute enables a subject and allows you to create its child.

 ### Create a Child Subject

-Since we've already created a root Subject ("USA"), we can create its child with a POST to ```/v1/subjects/USA/child```.
-This time, use the following body:
+Because we’ve already created a root subject (USA), we can create its child with a POST to `/v1/subjects/USA/child` using the following body:

 ```json
 {